mejasonatkinson/playground-craftCMS/notes/craft-cms-3-tutorial-series--craftquest.md

 ## [Craft CMS Tutorial, Part 9: Running the Craft CMS Setup Wizard from the Browser](https://www.youtube.com/watch?v=sq-q9WENKog&list=PLCy7dPypkr2rOlj9Ps5HbzYeJecL48yg-&index=10)

+Need to access it locally, first via:
+- mamp...
+- xamp,,,
+- valet...
+- etc

+`ls -al`

+Looking for .env file...

+Check to make sure this is complete...

+Go to localhost... and you can install craft... (this can also be done in the commandline)

+Upgrade Craft CMS...
+Try Pro...
+To get access to all features.
+This is fine for local development but when deployed you will need to buy a license.

 ## [Craft CMS Tutorial, Part 10: What is env?
 (Craft CMS)](https://www.youtube.com/watch?v=VliMbA8SJq8&list=PLCy7dPypkr2rOlj9Ps5HbzYeJecL48yg-&index=11)

 ## [Craft CMS Tutorial, Part 11: Touring the Craft CMS Control Panel](https://www.youtube.com/watch?v=6qvu0SkDq_E&list=PLCy7dPypkr2rOlj9Ps5HbzYeJecL48yg-&index=12)